Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Doubly Robust Estimation and Inference

-Theorems \ref{thm:ipw} and \ref{thm:dr} present the asymptotic properties of the IPW and doubly robust estimators, obtained by either the smoothed and or the original unsmoothed estimating equation.
-The proofs are given in Appendix D and Appendix E.
+and we denote this new IPW estimator as $\widehat{\bm \theta}_q^{\text{IPW}}$.
+Theorem \ref{thm:dr} present the asymptotic properties of doubly robust estimators, obtained by the smoothed and the original unsmoothed estimating equation.
+For completeness, we also provide the asymptotic theory of the smoothed IPW estimator in Web Appendix D.